 Key questions to ask before deploying NAC products

-- Do I know how many devices are connected to my network?
-What they are and who owns them?
+Do I know how many devices are connected to my network, what they are and who owns them?

-- Who will be looking at the alerts generated by NAC?
+Who will be looking at the alerts generated by NAC?

 The organization needs IT staff capable of interpreting these alerts and ensuring that network access is delivered securely but with minimum disruption to legitimate users.
-Bear in mind that this may be a full-time job dependent on how many endpoints are being managed by the NAC system.
+Bear in mind that this may be a full-time job depending on how many endpoints are being managed by the NAC system.
 At the very least, the IT team will need to be assigned specific time for monitoring alerts generated by the NAC system.

-- Do I feel I have control over the data leaving my network?
+Do I feel I have control over the data leaving my network?

-Devices connecting to the network are obviously one of the key ways that data then leaves the network.
+Devices connecting to the network are obviously one of the key ways that data leaves the network.
 If an organization is concerned about what data is being removed from the network -- and specifically what type of data -- NAC could help deliver network access to only the data required for the specific purpose a user is connecting.
 In this way, if a malicious user accesses the network, the NAC system would restrict their access, limiting the damage done by the compromise.

-- Do I have current security systems that would need to integrate with NAC?
+Do I have current security systems that would need to integrate with NAC?

-- Does the business need the ability to scale up deployment?
+Does the business need the ability to scale up deployment?